HealthCatalyst/healthcareai-py/docs/getting_started.md

 # Getting started with healthcare.ai

-## What can you do with this package?
+## What can you do with these tools?

 - Fill in missing data via imputation
-- Create and compare models based on your data
+- Train and compare models based on your data
 - Save a model to produce daily predictions
-- Write predictions back to a database
+- Write predictions back to a database or csv file
 - Learn what factor drives each prediction

 ## Installation